-I love non fiction books.
+I love non-fiction books.
 I have an unhealthy obsession with American politics dating back to lessons received through my school years.
-I love tragic real life stories like the one of Bernie Maddof who stole $65 billion and almost single handed started the world wide recession we find our selves in as I write.
+I love tragic real-life stories like the one of Bernie Madoff who stole $65 billion and almost single-handed started the worldwide recession we find our selves in as I write.
 But most of all I love a good conspiracy theory.

-David Aaaronovitch is an award winning journalist.
+David Aaronovitch is an award-winning journalist.
 He has written for some of the best media publications this country has to offer and I personally follow him on Twitter as I really like his views and the way his mind works.
 So when the chance arose for me to read Voodoo Histories – how conspiracy theory has shaped modern history, I was incredibly excited.

 In a difference to many books of this nature, the author doesn’t just tell you that you are wrong to believe such rubbish and then give you his opinion as to why.
 David Aaronovitch explains every detail of fact for each case, gives the arguments for and against the theory, and then using actual evidence and a spoonful of the common sense removed from the believers, explains how the theory is flawed and cannot be the case.